DMills27/climate-adapt-app/README.md

 - Safita Ardhia
 - Priyanshu

-Here’s a clearer, better organized, and typo-free version of your setup and installation instructions.
-It improves readability, corrects grammar, and separates concepts logically.

----

 # Installation Steps

 This web application is built with Flask.
 You can run it using either **Nix** (recommended) or a standard Python environment.

----

 ## Option 1: Build and Run with Nix (Recommended)